-Indeed, the spaces in private life which we tend to shy away from, or speak of in polite euphemism, are the very ones MacCarthy magnifies and studies, as the young girl in 'Suntrap' does when she is shown ‘for the first time how to burn’.
+Indeed, the spaces in private life which we tend to shy away from, or speak of in polite euphemism, are the very ones MacCarthy magnifies and studies, as the young girl in 'Suntrap' does when she is shown 'for the first time how to burn'.
 She asks her readers not to look away from bullying, the exquisitely painful labour of childbirth, from miscarriage, dementia, gossip and violence.
 And although her work traverses through emotional terrain, she never resorts to the vehicle of sentiment.
-As Eavan Boland states in her review of This Hour of the Tide, ‘this lyric mixture of real feeling and craftsman-like grace makes the edges of these poems sharp and dangerous’.
+As Eavan Boland states in her comment on This Hour of the Tide, 'this lyric mixture of real feeling and craftsman-like grace makes the edges of these poems sharp and dangerous'.

 There is an arc among the collections.
 This Hour of the Tide, for instance, centres (largely)on concerns of childhood and sexual awakening.
 Motherhood, artistic development, and loss of innocence are tackled in the blue globe and Suntrap.
-The Invisible Threshold leads us to a deeply philosophical and mindful space, to a focus on loss, death and the luminal.
+The Invisible Threshold leads us to a deeply philosophical and mindful space, to a focus on loss, death and the liminal.
 Simultaneously, her work within each collection brings readers deeply into the 'present' moment of the poem, insisting on focus, witness and engagement.

 Nature, animals and landscape feature throughout her oeuvre, often acting as catalysts for powerful meditations on what it means to be human.
-'Terriers', for instance, deals with a vicious assault by hunting dogs upon a Persian cat: ‘fierce as lovers, teeth sunk / so deep he moaned’, a violation that leads the speaker wonder ‘about/ their eagerness to / tear him open".
-It’s unsurprising, then, that Sharon Barnes of In Dublin magazine described MacCarthy as a poet who ‘uses precise imagery to suggest that there is a barely controlled violence within the landscape itself’.
+'Terriers', for instance, deals with a vicious assault by dogs upon a Persian cat: 'fierce as lovers, teeth sunk / so deep he moaned', a violation that leads the speaker to wonder 'about/ their eagerness to / tear him open'.
+It's unsurprising, then, that Sharon Barnes of In Dublin magazine described MacCarthy as a poet who 'uses precise imagery to suggest that there is a barely controlled violence within the landscape itself'.
 But such nature-focused pieces explore not only darkness and violence, but also joy and consolation.
-As Nessa O'Mahony asserts, ‘it strikes me that MacCarthy is a Romantic poet in the original sense; for her, landscape and nature provide a nurse to the imagination and the soul’.
+As Nessa O'Mahony asserts, 'it strikes me that MacCarthy is a Romantic poet in the original sense; for her, landscape and nature provide a nurse to the imagination and the soul'.